How a Man Ages?

 Adequate sleep is often overlooked but plays a pivotal role in ageing.
 During sleep, the body repairs and regenerates cells, balances hormones and supports cognitive function.

 Chronic sleep deprivation can accelerate ageing, impair immune function, and increase the risk of age-related diseases.
+Aim for seven to nine hours of sleep each night to promote optimal ageing.

 Stress Management: Nurturing the Mind-Body Connection